 SEGURO DECENAL

-Decennial insurance.
-Compulsory insurance in Spain for new buildings and certain major renovations.
-It covers structural damage to the building for 10 years after completion.
-This insurance protects homeowners against major construction defects.
+Decennial Insurance.
+Mandatory insurance in Spain for new constructions and certain major renovations.
+It covers structural damage to the building for 10 years after completion of the work.
+This insurance protects owners against major construction defects.

 SOLAR